tylerjonesio/vlckit-spm/README.md

 ### Usage

-To get started, import this library: `import VLCKit`
+To get started, import this library: `import VLCKitSPM`

 See the [VLCKit documentation](https://videolan.videolan.me/VLCKit/) for more info on integration and usage for VLCKit.